Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 The DPDPA takes a somewhat simpler approach, focusing primarily on:

-1. Consent as the primary basis for processing
+1. Consent as the primary basis for processing, tied to a specified purpose

-2. Certain legitimate uses without consent (such as state functions, compliance with court orders, employment purposes)
+2. Certain legitimate uses without consent (such as state functions, compliance with court orders, employment purposes, and medical emergencies)

-This marks a significant difference between the two frameworks, with the DPDPA placing greater emphasis on consent while providing fewer alternative legal bases compared to the GDPR.
+This marks a significant difference between the two frameworks, with the DPDPA placing greater emphasis on consent while providing fewer alternative legal bases compared to the GDPR, and allowing such processing only in defined situations under the Act.

 Data Subject Rights

-Both regulations aim to empower individuals with control over their personal data, but they differ in the specific rights granted.
+Both regulations aim to empower individuals, as data subjects, with control over their personal data, but they differ in the specific rights granted.

 The GDPR provides EU residents with extensive rights: